technocratslave-art/FabricTreaty/docs/INSTRUCTION_JURISDICTION.md

 Instruction Jurisdiction Doctrine

-This doctrine classifies compute by control-plane authority, not FLOPS.
+This document defines a general operating-system protocol for deterministic compute by classifying hardware according to control-plane authority, not performance metrics.
+It is OS-level policy, not an AI system.
+AI inference is used as a validating workload because it exposes scheduler noise, latency, thermal instability, and memory contention clearly, but it is not the scope of the doctrine.

 Level 1: Sovereign Compute (Public Square)
 - Instruction surface is directly addressable by the local kernel MMU.